 Business logic represents a set of features that you can add to existing cubes.
 They are usually comprised of one or more rule templates, and may also add features to existing dimensions.
 To be fully operational, you may have to extend other database content.

-- In the Navigation pane, right-click on the relevant cube and select Add Business Logic… from the context menu, as shown below:
+- In n the hierarchy structure of a database, right-click on the relevant cube and select Add business logic… from the context menu, as shown on the right:

 - Select the type of business logic you want to add.
 The options are described below.